cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 </HighlightBox>

-**This week, make sure to submit your quiz by Thursday, 8th of December, 23:59 UTC.**
+**This week, make sure to submit your quiz by Thursday, 25th of May, 23:59 UTC.**

 Do not worry if you do not pass the quiz: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.